MathewSachin/MathewSachin.GitHub.io/FGA/index.md

 redirect_from:
   - /Fate-Grand-Automata/
   - /fga/
+ads: true
 ---

 ![Logo](/images/fga.png)

 Auto-battle app for F/GO (Android 7 or later, no need for root on phones).

-This is a Kotlin port of [FGO-Lua](https://github.com/29988122/Fate-Grand-Order_Lua) as an Android app with UI for configuration and without a time-limit on use.
+Rewrite of [FGO-Lua](https://github.com/29988122/Fate-Grand-Order_Lua) as an Android app in Kotlin with UI for configuration and without a time-limit on use.
 It doesn't tamper with the game in anyway and works by looking at the screen and tapping things just like a normal user would do.
 It's not made to do the story for you, but to automate the mundane farming.